What to Do When Your Relationship is at Breaking Point

 If you are in a relationship that is at breaking point, know that you are not alone.
 Many couples have been there before, and it’s possible to come out on the other side even stronger, or you will both have the opportunity to find happiness on separate paths.
 Deciding whether to end or continue a relationship can be one of the hardest decisions you will ever have to make.
 So be kind to yourself, and your partner, during this challenging phase.

 The chances are that neither path will be easy.
 If you choose to continue trying, it will take effort and commitment from both of you to work through the issues and rebuild trust.
-If you decide to part ways, you will experience a grieving process and mourn the future you once envisioned.
+If you decide to part ways, you will likely go through a grieving process and mourn the future you once envisioned.
 Suffering is an inevitable part of life, but it doesn’t have to define your entire experience.
 And it won’t last forever.
 Whatever the outcome, know that you are capable of finding happiness and fulfillment in your life, whether it’s with your partner or without them.